Get

 1. It Feels Good

 The most obvious reason why cats love chin scratches is that it simply feels good!
-The act of petting a cat is comforting to them, as it releases endorphins that make them feel content and relaxed.
+The act of petting a cat is comforting to them and it makes them feel content and relaxed.
 They don’t have to think about anything else other than that moment.

 2. It Creates an Intimate Bond